 As an internet-based business, we may be vulnerable to hackers who may access the data of our investors and the issuer companies that utilize our platform.
 Further, any significant disruption in service on the StartEngine platform or in its computer systems could reduce the attractiveness of the StartEngine platform and result in a loss of investors and companies interested in using our platform.
 Further, we rely on a third-party technology provider to provide some of our back-up technology as well as act as our escrow agent.
 Any disruptions of services or cyber attacks either on our technology provider or on StartEngine could harm our reputation and materially negatively impact our financial condition and business.
-Further, platforms that use blockchain technology can be subject to cybersecurity threats.
-Hackers or other malicious groups or organizations may attempt to interfere with the blockchain through different means, including but not limited to malware attacks, denial of service attacks, or consensus based attacks.
-Transactions can also be subject to fraud and theft.

-In the event we are approved as an ATS, we may be affected by SEC actions.
+When we launch our ATS, we may be affected by SEC actions.